Lacey's Spring, Alabama

 Lacey's Spring is an unincorporated community in northeastern Morgan County, Alabama, United States at the base of Brindlee Mountain.
-It is included in the Decatur Metropolitan Area, as well as the Huntsville-Decatur Combined Statistical Area.
-It is located south of Huntsville`s Lands within Morgan County.
+Despite adjoining the southern outskirts of a much grown Huntsville, it remains in Morgan County's Decatur Metropolitan Area.
+Lacey's Spring also contributes to the Huntsville-Decatur Combined Statistical Area.

-The community was established by three Virginia-born brothers, Hopkins, John, and Theophilus Lacy, took on their name and became the site for a U.S. post office in February 1831.
+The community was established by three Virginia-born brothers, Hopkins, John, and Theophilus Lacy.
+The community took on their name and became the site for a U.S. post office in February 1831.
 "Lacy's Spring" became "Lacey's Spring" when the postal seal furnished by Washington officials mistakenly inserted an "e" into the name.